 If you’re in survival mode, things might not look pretty right now.
 You’ve declared war on blindness.
 You’re no longer willing to sit around in self-pity just because you’ve been burned by the self-righteousness of others.
-You’ve allowed certain things, like your friendships or finances, to fall apart so that you could run to Jesus and be free from self-right-ness.
+Maybe you’ve had to watch certain things fall apart, like your friendships or finances, because you’ve run to Jesus to be free from self-right-ness.
 Now, you may want to ask God for a mentor to help you understand his plan for handling the mess.
 He’ll move you into thriving mode when he’s ready.

 If you’re in revival mode, you’re a fisher of men.
 You know that most people won’t accept your invitation for one-on-one discipleship.
 You don’t waste your time trying to judge people’s motives by their outward behavior.
 You’re okay with the fact that you might meet with someone for awhile and then get cast aside just as you’re starting to get attached.
 You’re not trying to create chemistry between them and God.
 You’ve got your own chemistry with him, and you’re satisfied.

 The good news is that you can have a mentor and be a mentor at the same time.
 Most coaches have coaches.
 Seriously.
 If God leads you to mentor someone when you’re in survival mode, ask God for a mentor so that you can be guided as you go.